hronopay/how.bitshares.works/developers/3_accounts/account_registration.md

 ## 1. Prerequisites

-   - CLI Wallet _commond window_ ready at this point to type in a command.
+   - CLI Wallet _commond window_ ready at this point to type in a command and
-   - .... server and connection Witness_node (Full node)
+   - connection to a running Witness_node (Full node)

 ## 2. Create a brain Key and derive a private/public key pair